Robinlovelace/open-gat/README.md

 <p class="caption">

-Schematic diagram illustrating the modelling process, geographic analysis and the four-stage in the context of the wider transport planning process (adapted from Ortúzar and Willumsen, 2011, with the ‘Geographic analysis and modelling component’ added for this paper).
+Figure 1: Schematic diagram illustrating the modelling process, geographic analysis and the four-stage in the context of the wider transport planning process (adapted from Ortúzar and Willumsen, 2011, with the ‘Geographic analysis and modelling component’ added for this paper).

 </p>

 </div>

-**Formulation of the problem** (stage 1 in the transport planning process illustrated in Figure @ref(fig:schematic)) and identification of the scope of solutions that the transport planning process can propose is inherently geographic.
+**Formulation of the problem** (stage 1 in the transport planning process illustrated in Figure <a href="#fig:schematic">1</a>) and identification of the scope of solutions that the transport planning process can propose is inherently geographic.
 The first step of many projects is defining the ‘region of interest’.
 This step has important implications because it can focus the analysis on areas where solutions are most likely to be implemented and, conversely, highlight the potential for inter-regional collaboration.
 Although the region of interest may be pre-determined by administrative boundaries over which a planning authority presides, geographic analysis this first stage in the transport planning process can help refine the definition of the ‘region of interest’ to include different ‘spheres of influence’ such as the wider catchment area, the administrative region, and the area that is the focus of the study.
 <!-- Defining, demarcating and visualising the study region in a more nuanced way could... -->
 <!-- Todo: could add (e.g. the city centre) and other comments to each sphere comment. -->
 <!-- To take one example, in a project where the study region was Leeds city centre... -->